 Clarifying consensus

-Possibly the most frequent question put to us is “if we don’t have consent amongst the board, how can we move forward?”
+Possibly the most frequent question put to us is “if we don’t have consensus amongst the board, how can we move forward?”
 For the largest part, this speaks to a very common misunderstanding that we strike in our work – about the meaning of consensus in a decision making process.
 Part of the difficulty is…